wp-shark/duplicator-post-page/readme.txt

 == Description ==

 The **Duplicator Post Page** plugin allows you to duplicate any post or page with a single click.
-This plugin is extremely useful when you want to quickly create a copy of an existing post or page, including all its metadata and taxonomies.
+This plugin is handy to quickly create a copy of an existing post or page, including all its metadata and taxonomies.

 = Features =
 * Duplicate Posts and Pages.